madhu-ganesh/TheInternator/README.md

 ## Presentation
 More information can be found in my powerpoint presentation slides at: https://github.com/madhu-ganesh/TheInternator/blob/master/Presentation%20files/Madhumeta_Ganesh_Internator_compressed.pptx

+## Work in Progress
+* The app will give suggestions of when he/she could complete the remaining hours (this will be done by synching his/her Google calendar with the app to know free timings, class schedule, etc).

+* The app will have a Settings tab where users will be able to configure how many hours they are expected to work during a week, what is their hourly pay and the date of their next bi-weekly cheque (currently these values are hard-coded).

 ## Future Work
-*  The app will give suggestions of when he/she could complete the remaining hours (this will be done by synching his/her Google calendar with the app to know free timings, class schedule, etc).

 * The app will have the functionality of adding deadlines for items on the “To-Do” list and send appropriate reminder emails as the time to accomplish this task gets closer.

 * It will send an email to his/her manager when a task is completed to keep manager in the loop.